Cabrillo's Alcohol & Drug Policy

 Resources for Students

 • Student Health Services: 831- 479-6435.
-Assessments and referrals for counseling, substance abuse support groups, cessation programs.
+Assessments and referrals for counseling, substance abuse support groups, and cessation programs.
 Short-term individual and group counseling and referrals to treatment on and off campus.

 • Office of Dean of Student Services: (831) 479-6525